-An employee subpoenaed as a witness in a case in which she/he is neither the plaintiff nor defendant may also receive a maximum of five (5) shifts per year of paid leave.
+An employee subpoenaed as a witness in a case in which they are neither the plaintiff nor defendant may also receive a maximum of five (5) shifts per year of paid leave.
 Job related court appearances are not subject to any maximum shift per year restrictions.